DataSQRL/datasqrl.github.io/docs/getting-started/intro/sqrl.md

 And that, my friend, is a pretty good start for our seed shop data API.

 ## Next Steps

 We've built a complete e-commerce data service with customer analysis, recommendation engine, and business intelligence.
 Good work 💪!
 Take a look at the [final SQRL script](https://github.com/DataSQRL/sqrl/blob/main/sqrl-examples/quickstart/quickstart-sqrl.sqrl) that includes the changes and additions we discussed in this chapter.
-You've learned enough about SQRL to start building data services on your own.
+You've learned enough about SQRL to start building data microservices on your own.

 In the [**next chapter**](../data-sources), we are going to define our own data source and looks at imports in more detail.